 25 Fun Games for Tweens to Try this Year

-Games are fun and everyone has their favorites.
-There are a million games out there for children.
-The problem lies in finding games that are both fun and engaging for those who don’t really fit into either of those categories.
+Games are fun, and everyone has their favorites.
+There are a million games out there marketed toward children, and even more marketed toward adults.
+The problem lies in finding games that are fun and engaging for those who don’t really fit into either of those categories.
 We are talking about tweens.
-When it comes to fun games for tweens to keep them happy and entertained, things get tricky.
-Why?
-Because tweens bore easily, need a challenge, and yet, are sophisticated in their tastes.

 How Do You Choose the Best And Most Fun Games for Tweens?

-First things first, we need to establish who tweens are.
-The answer is simple: they are those individuals who aren’t really kids anymore, but aren’t really mature teenagers, either.
 Where do you look when trying to find entertaining things to do with or for them?
 What do you choose?
-You can take a look at our ultimate guide of fun things to do with kids at home, but tweens are old enough to blatantly refuse to play with dough or answer kids’ trivia questions.
+You can take a look at our ultimate guide of Classic Kids Games, but tweens are old enough to blatantly refuse to play with dough or answer kids’ trivia questions.

 In short, you need balance.
 It can be tough to find the most fun games to do with tweens, but we’re here to help you.